-The Scotch Malt Whisky Society is a members only whisky club which sources casks of mature spirit from more than 135 distilleries, bottling a varied selection on a monthly basis and selling exclusively to members.
+The Scotch Malt Whisky Society is a members only whisky club that sources casks of mature spirit from more than 135 distilleries.
+They bottle a varied selection on a monthly basis and sell exclusively to members.

-The Society was founded following the Highland travels of one Phillip ‘Pip’ Harris.
-After visiting several Scottish distilleries, Harris was inspired by the outstanding quality he found in single malt whisky when sampled direct from the cask.
+The Society was founded after the Highland travels of Phillip ‘Pip’ Harris.
+Harris was inspired by the outstanding quality he found in single malt whisky when sampled direct from the cask.
 Upon his return to Edinburgh, he persuaded friends and acquaintances to join him in investing in the purchase of a cask from the Glenfarclas distillery.
-As follow up casks were sourced and acquired, the group of investors began to grow and by 1983, the decision was made to open membership to the general public.
+As follow-up casks were sourced and acquired, the group of investors began to grow and by 1983, the decision was made to open membership to the general public.

 Bottlings are rather unique as distillery names are left undisclosed as a rule.
 Instead, each offering is named for its flavour profile.
 For instance, here I have a sample from an Islay distillery which goes by the name ‘Honey and Vanilla Smoke’.
-For the curious amongst us however, further information can be obtained with a little digging – each bottling carries a numbering code, which in this case is 53.242.
-The code relates first to the distillery, with 53 being the code for Caol Ila, and 242 being the number of casks bottled thus far from this Islay giant.
+For the curious amongst us, however, further information can be obtained with a little digging.
+Each bottling carries a numbering code, which in this case is 53.242.
+The code relates first to the distillery, with 53 being the code for Caol Ila, and 242 being the number of casks bottled thus far from the Islay giant.
 Aged for 7 years, this single malt was bottled at 58.4% and made available to society members for £56.

 Smell: Peat Smoke and Charcoal with Vanilla Cream, Lemon Meringue, Honey and Biscuit.